cake-tech/autoforward-autoconvert/README.md

 ### Spare server; can be super low spec

 Basically any VPS will do.
 Do yourself a favor and use an SSD though.
 If you are using this for a critical production deployment, consider 2+ CPUs for faster scanning.
+This guide assumes it's a fresh Ubuntu install.

+### Installed python3

+This could possibly work with other versions, but install the latest version of python.

+`sudo apt update`

+`sudo apt install python3`

 ### Installed latest [Monero CLI tools](https://getmonero.org/downloads/#cli)